Design the most impactful and feasible version of that idea you care so much about –

-- Our urging to step back and seek your own strategic pivots now – not later – no matter how much you want to run with the current version of your idea
+- Evidence for why you should step back and seek your own strategic pivots now – not later – no matter how much you want to run with the current version of your idea

 Four impactful lessons containing videos, deep dive examples from real new ventures, and content that follows from and build on what you did in Levels 1 to 4.

 The gods (and our spouses) only know how many times we thought we were ready to take an idea mainstream.
 We used to be SO SURE we had it right before going on to learn the hard way that we didn’t.
 SO MANY TIMES!
 Now the strategic pivot is part of our deliberate process.
 Nothing goes out the door without going through this step.
 Everything that does is so much better for it.
 And we save so much time and money as a result.

 Again and again and again, this is the stage of the process that either separates the really big value idea makers from all the rest – or doesn’t.

 So many among us are able to come up with an idea.
 And so many will march forward with those ideas, spending hard earned time and money on them.
 Yet, so few understand what it means to design the highest impact version of that idea – the key to unlocking the least resistance, highest impact path forward for yourself.
 And even fewer will develop the skills to do it for themselves on a consistent basis – almost like magic to those who haven’t been through this training.

 Like so many of our entrepreneurial and corporate clients and mentees, we urge you not to take another step, or spend another dollar, or borrow another favor from anyone in your network until you’ve optimized your own odds of success in this way.

 What will you get out of Level 5?